MahaBlockoville/Billing_Software_Shop/README.md

 1. clone this repository
 2. run `npm install` to install client dependencies
-3. go to the root directory. ie `Human-Resource-management` folder
+3. go to the root directory. ie `Billing software` folder
 4. run `npm run dev` to run the client and server concurrently

 ## Note